Azure/azure-notificationhubs-java-backend/README.md

 ## Note on FCMv1 Migration

 The Azure Notification Hubs SDK has support for Firebase Cloud Messaging (FCM) via the Legacy HTTP API which is compatible with GCM.
 As a reminder, Google will stop supporting FCM legacy HTTP on June 20, 2024, so customer must migrate their applications and notification payloads to the new format before then.
-For more information, read the [Azure Notification Hubs and Google Firebase Cloud Messaging migration](https://aka.ms/AA9dpaz)
+For more information, read the [Azure Notification Hubs and Google Firebase Cloud Messaging migration](https://aka.ms/AA9dpaz) documentation.

 ## Building the Azure Notification Hubs Java SDK